 Finding the Best Tree for Your Family

-Whether you’re looking to buy an artificial or real Christmas tree, it’s important to bring home the perfect tree for your Christmastime celebration.
-But how do you find the right one?
-Well, with a little bit of preparation and our handy tips, we can help you do just that.
+Finding the right Christmas tree for you household is important.
+With so many options, how do you find the right one?
+Our hand tip guide is here to help!
 Here’s what you need to do know in order to find the Christmas tree that will be the perfect match for your home.

-Appearance is everything.
-Artificial trees have come a long ways from the days of the sad, spindly looking contraptions that gave artificial trees a bad name.
+3 – Appearance is everything.
 A good artificial tree can be absolutely beautiful, and difficult to tell from the real thing.
 Take the time to closely examine the appearance of the tree.
-One key feature that is a good indicator of the quality of an artificial tree is the number of branch tips that is has.
-Look for trees with higher branch tip count.
-However, this can vary.
-Trees designed with longer needles will often have fewer tips, so that the tree doesn’t look bushy or overgrown.
-Additionally, trees that have faux trunks–rather than just a plain metal post–will often have fewer branches in order to allow viewers to see the trunk.
 It all comes down to what you prefer.
 If you’re shopping in-person for your tree, try and find retailers that have demo trees set up, or that will let you open the box and examine the tree.

-A good stand is everything.
+4 – A good stand is everything.
 It doesn’t matter how good the tree is, if the stand is flimsy and falls apart.
 Artificial trees usually come with built-in stands, so be sure to choose a tree that includes a sturdy metal stand.
-Avoid stands that are flimsy or made of plastic.

-Choose what works for you.
-As we already mentioned, artificial trees have come a long way.
+6 – Choose what works for you.
 You can now find trees that imitate a large number of common Christmas tree species, including Douglas fir, Dunhill fur, royal spruce, Scotch pine, and more.
 In addition, artificial trees come with different types of needles, pre-decorated with lights, ornaments, and flocking, and many more options.
 Be sure to choose an artificial tree that perfectly suits your preferences.
-There’s no need to settle for less, given the vast number of options that are currently available.

 Many people just love the smell and feel of a real tree.
 But finding a high quality real tree can be a challenge.
 Here are some tips on finding the best possible real Christmas tree.

-Check for freshness.
-Everyone has a horror story about the year their Christmas tree turned brown a week before Christmas.
-To avoid this holiday catastrophe, be sure to check your prospective tree carefully for Christmas tree.
-One of the easiest way to estimate the freshness of a tree is by looking at the needs.
-Grasp a branch in your hand, about a foot from the end, and pull your hand back, letting the branch slip through your fingers.
+1 – Check for freshness.
+One of the easiest way to estimate the freshness of a tree is by looking at the needles.
 The needles should stay attached to the branch, and not come off in your hand.
 You can also grasp the tree by the trunk and tap the base of it against the ground.
 If a cloud of needles falls to the ground, then the tree is well on its way to being dead.
 The needles and branches should also be flexible when bent.
 If they break or don’t spring back into shape, then the tree is drying out.
 Another way to tell if a tree is still fresh and lively is by smelling the branches and trunk.
 If it still has that sappy, earthy smell, then the tree will probably last for several more weeks.
 If it’s odorless, then you should give it a pass.

-Make sure you have a saw at home.
+3 – Make sure you have a saw at home.
 When you buy a real tree that has been pre-cut, the base of the trunk will have dried out and died.
 If you try to place the tree as-is into a stand and water it, the tree will be unable to absorb moisture and end up dying within a few days.
 Thus, it’s necessary to cut about 1/2 to 1 inch of wood from the base of the trunk.
 Make sure that you have access to a handsaw at home.
-Alternatively, check and see if the lot will cut the trunk for you.
-However, it may be necessary to do additional cutting at home in order to get the tree to fit your stand, so it’s worth spending a few dollars on a handsaw, just to be sure.